symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 generated this way is later used to generate the actual HTML representation of the menu.

-The included implementation focuses on generatind ``MenuItem`` instances from ``NodeInterface`` instances, as it is best approach to handle tree-like sctructures like the ones typically used by CMS.
+The included implementation focuses on generating ``MenuItem`` instances from ``NodeInterface`` instances, as it is the best approach to handle tree-like structures like the ones typically used by CMS.
 Other approaches are implemented in the extended classes, and their respective documentation pages can be found in `KnpMenuBundle <https://github.com/KnpLabs/KnpMenuBundle>`_'s page.

 ``ContentAwareFactory`` is responsible for getting the full menu hierarchy and rendering the respective ``MenuItem`` instances from the root node it receives from the ``MenuProviderInterface`` implementation.
-It is also responsible for determining which (if any) menu item is currently being veiwed by the user. ``KnpMenu`` already includes a specific factory targeted at Symfony2's Routing component, which this bundle extends, to add support for:
+It is also responsible for determining which (if any) menu item is currently being viewed by the user. ``KnpMenu`` already includes a specific factory targeted at Symfony2's Routing component, which this bundle extends, to add support for: